Introduction

 Balancing Communication: Strategies for Engaging Mixed High- and Low-Context Audiences in Extension Work

-• Clear and open communication: Make it clear that questions and discussions are welcome at any time.
+- Clear and open communication: Make it clear that questions and discussions are welcome anytime.
 Explicitly state that you value both direct questions and more nuanced, contextual feedback.
 This openness can help bridge the gap between the different communication styles.

 Conclusion

-Understanding high- versus low-context cultures is critical for effective communication, particularly in today's diverse and globalized world.
-As Extension professionals, it is important for us to recognize the cultural differences in communication preferences and to adapt our approaches so we can better serve diverse audiences.
+Understanding high- versus low-context cultures is important for effective communication, particularly in today's globalized world.
+As Extension professionals, it is important for us to recognize the cultural differences in communication preferences and to adapt our approaches so we can better engage with varied audiences.

 In high-context cultures, where context plays a significant role in communication, paying attention to tones, implicit meanings, and nonverbal cues is important.
 Building trust and valuing interpersonal relationships are key communication components in these cultures.
 On the other hand, in low-context cultures, where direct and explicit communication is preferred, clarity, efficiency, and conciseness are prioritized.